'Join our ranks': Dallas Fire Fighters Association offering jobs to Houston firefighters

-The DFFA took to Twitter saying, "Now that Houston has re-elected a terrible anti-firefighter Mayor all of the @FirefightersHOU are welcome to come to Dallas and join our ranks."
+The union group took to Twitter saying, "Now that Houston has re-elected a terrible anti-firefighter Mayor all of the @FirefightersHOU are welcome to come to Dallas and join our ranks."

 Now that Houston has re-elected a terrible anti-firefighter Mayor all of the @FirefightersHOU are welcome to come to Dallas and join our ranks.
 Starting pay is $61,367 (more with a degree and FF certs)https://t.co/ygh31SdaPb— Dallas Fire Fighters (@DFFA58) December 16, 2019